app360/app360-android-sdk/README.md

 - If you got any trouble, checkout the [FAG page](http://docs.app360.vn/?page_id=228) or send a support request

 #Release Notes
+## Version 1.5.0

+** Release date **: 17 March 2016
+- Add App360SDK.setSubChannel() to set sub_channel when distribute app by Facebook.
+- Remove gson and retrofit to integrate more easy.

 ## Version 1.4.0